Contempt of Court Frequently Asked Questions: Consequences

 With a contempt of court action, the number one concern for any of our clients facing contempt is the possibility of jail.
 Jail can be ordered in both a remedial or punitive contempt situation.
 In a punitive situation, the court can order up to 180 days in jail upon a finding of contempt.
 The amount of time is up to the judge and there are judges out there who will not hesitate to impose a jail sentence.
 In a remedial situation, the court can also order jail time in a remedial fashion.
 For example, the court could say, “I hereby sentence you to jail until you such time as you remedy this contempt of court by paying your back alimony.”
 With jail as a possible outcome for any contempt case, we will strive to find all options available to protect our clients from going there.
 Settlement of the contempt issue is always the first choice, though the other side may not be willing to settle.

 The next option is thoroughly preparing for hearing on the issues, with the hope of showing the court that the other side has not met its burden of proof.
 Unfortunately, sometimes, a party may truly be in contempt, with little options for hearing or settlement.
-In those instances, our attorneys still strive to lessen the fine, penalty, or jail time.
+In those instances, our Denver family law attorneys still strive to lessen the fine, penalty, or jail time.
 Again, each judge and each court will be different in terms of outcomes and sentences.
-Keep in mind that jail can also be ordered in custody cases in Denver or Colorado as a whole, regarding violations of visitation or other orders.
+Keep in mind that jail can also be ordered in child custody cases in Denver or Colorado as a whole, regarding violations of visitation or other orders.
 Work release is also sometimes an option.

 What happens if I cannot get the other party served with contempt papers in time?